|

 "No. Go on through."

-Ribhadda waited until the Guardsman had disappeared before approaching
+Ribhadda waited until the Guardsman had disappeared before he

-the smaller of the two elves.
-"You must be Lady Eowyn's husband,
+approached the smaller of the two elves.
+"You must be Lady

 "And you must be Master Ribhadda," said the elf, placing